kwasniew/hyperbook/manuscript/ch2.md

 By default ```http-server``` starts on http://127.0.0.1:8080

-Check if you browser renders the same HTML as shown in the figure:
+Check if you browser renders the following HTML:

 ![Figure: Getting started HTML](images/getting-started.png)

 ## Understanding view function